 The Chief Information Officer (CIO) or Chief Technology Officer (CTO) usually handles IT system management.
 Meanwhile, the department that is doing the architecture and management of the network is the Management Information Systems or the IT infrastructure and operations.
 These teams are responsible for gathering system requirements; buying hardware and software; setting up resolution processes; provisioning services; overseeing IT performance; and evaluating if the objectives are met.

 Why is IT systems management critical for organizations?

 As you grow your traditional IT systems, it can create complicated issues for your support staff, which could take much time and effort.
 This leads to a lack of resources for capacity planning and performance development.

 Adopting new technologies such as IoT, 5G, and AI will help your business scale significantly.
 However, take note that your IT requirements will broaden as well.
 As such, it is paramount to track and protect all your assets and use hyper-connectivity speeds.
 After all, a second of downtime could create a huge financial and reputational impact.

-What are the Core Elements of IT Systems Management?
+What are the Core Elements of Systems Management?

-IT systems management involves a huge range of IT functions that intends to maintain and improve infrastructure, network, applications, services, operating systems, etc. It does the following tasks:
+Systems management involves a huge range of IT functions that intend to maintain and improve infrastructure, networks, applications, services, operating systems, etc. It does the following tasks: